KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 + Every Cell object has a namesake Group object.
 + Cells cannot be nested; Groups cannot be nested, etc.
 + Though only shown here for one Cell, every Cell, Group and Entity object can control its own visibility in the Canvas display.
-+ Entitys are assigned to Groups (and Groups to Cells, Cells to the Canvas artifact) as they are created - the object lower down the hierarchy maintains details of the object it has assigned itself to.
++ Entitys are assigned to Groups (and Groups to Cells, Cells to the Canvas artefact) as they are created - the object lower down the hierarchy maintains details of the object it has assigned itself to.
 + Though not shown here ...
-Cell, Group and Entity objects can reassign themsleves to a different Canvas, Cell or Group object (respectively) at any time.
+Cell, Group and Entity objects can reassign themselves to a different Canvas, Cell or Group object (respectively) at any time.
 + Again not shown here ... entitys can belong to more than one Group object at any time.
 + Furthermore not shown here ...
 Group objects can exist independently of Cell objects - they're just collections of entity objects.
 + Cell objects can position themselves in the Canvas display; Entity objects can position themselves in their Cell's display.
 + Group objects play no role in positioning - there is no "cascade of matrix multiplications" between Cells, Groups and entitys.
-+ Some of the entitys have direct dependencies on other entitys for their positioning data, and one entity has a direcet dependency on a Cell to supply its fill style.
++ Some of the entitys have direct dependencies on other entitys for their positioning data, and one entity has a direct dependency on a Cell to supply its fill style.
 + A final not shown here ...
 Entitys can change their positioning and/or styling dependencies at any time.

 ## SC Group objects